Higher Education Administration (M.S.E.) Program Curriculum & Admission Requirements

 Graduate Admission

-Applicants must have a bachelor’s degree (or equivalent) with at least a 3.0 grade point average on a 4.0 scale from a regionally accredited institution or a foreign university with substantially equivalent bachelor’s degree requirements.
+Applicants must have a bachelor’s degree (or equivalent) from a regionally accredited institution or a foreign university with substantially equivalent bachelor’s degree requirements.
 International applicants are strongly encouraged to complete the application process well in advance of the application deadlines in order to ensure adequate time for processing of visa-related paperwork.
 Meeting minimum admission standards does not guarantee admission to the program.

 Application Deadlines (full-time, domestic & international applicants)